Wander Lairson Costa

 • kernel

-Over the past year, we’ve made big changes to stalld, focused on one main goal: switching from the old sched_debug backend to a new queue_track backend.
+The main goal was switching from the old sched_debug backend to a new queue_track backend.
 The old approach reads /sys/kernel/debug/sched/debug to get task information — file I/O, parsing, relatively high overhead.
 The new approach uses BPF programs to track tasks in real-time.
 Lower overhead, better precision, but a complete rewrite of the core monitoring logic.

 Building the queue_track backend meant diving deep into eBPF.
-Why BPF instead of just reading debugfs?
-Performance.
-The old sched_debug backend had to read and parse /sys/kernel/debug/sched/debug every time it wanted task information.
-File I/O, text parsing, high overhead.
-With BPF, we track tasks in the kernel as events happen and just read the results.
-Much lower overhead, especially on systems with lots of CPUs.
+The old sched_debug backend had to read and parse text files on every iteration.
+With BPF, I track tasks in the kernel as events happen and aggregate the results before copying to userspace.
+The overhead reduction is significant, especially on systems with many CPUs1.

 log_task_prefix("enqueue", p->comm, p->pid, p->tgid, "rt", cpu);